 Outside of work life, Julie enjoys all things outdoorsy.
 She loves to travel and explore new places and is in her happy place, clocking up long trail running miles around the stunning Yorkshire Dales & North Yorkshire Moors.

 Sophie is a Factual Television producer born and bred in Leeds.
 While she’s worked on productions for the majority of the major broadcasters, and about a diverse range of subjects - from criminal law to acid attacks, preventable illness in children to the first all Muslim girls cricket team in Bradford - but development is her passion.
-After stints in London and Manchester, and having gained the wisdom of the C4 Commissioning Mentorship Scheme, Sophie has returned to her northern homeland and documentary heartland at True Vision Yorkshire.
+After stints in London and Manchester, and having gained the wisdom of the C4 Commissioning Mentorship Scheme, Sophie has returned to her northern homeland and documentary heartland at Candour.
 When she’s not scouring the news for the next blockbuster doc, she loves listening to podcasts, watching period dramas and eating pies.